-Rear Hub Conversion kit (Normally used for Racing & Rallying but can be used in road cars) converts Dangerous Taper Halfshafts & Internally Tapered hubs to easy to use & safer Spline Drive & Semi Floating Hub Bearings (Like a Midget / Sprite) fit Aston DB2 to MkIII, Jaguar MkII & ALL Jaguar solid axle cars, in fact anything with a Salisbury 3HA or 4HA axle including Escorts (upon request although they already have their cheap Atlas GP4 kits) & Manta's
+Rear Hub Conversion kit (Normally used for Racing & Rallying but can be used in road cars) converts Dangerous Taper Halfshafts & Internally Tapered hubs to easy to use & safer Spline Drive & Semi Floating Hub Bearings (Like a Midget / Sprite) fit Aston DB2 to MkIII, Jaguar MkII & ALL Jaguar solid axle cars, Now available for Jensen & Bristol with 4HA axles, in fact anything with a Salisbury 3HA or 4HA axle including Escorts (upon request although they already have their cheap Atlas GP4 kits) & Manta's, please enquire

-Kit prices start at £2100 + VAT per axle set for the DB2 to MkIII models (5 kits in stock to start with - all sold November 2019), this compares well with std hubs, std halfshafts & keys, std bearings, std seals, std seal housings, etc + special tools & lots of labour to assemble them.
+Kit prices start at £2450 + VAT per axle set for the DB2 to MkIII models (5 kits in stock to start with - all sold on the 1st day we had them in November 2019, expecting 5 more kits July/August 2021), this compares well with std hubs, std halfshafts & keys, std bearings, std hub inner & outer seals, std seal housings, etc + special tools & lots of labour to assemble them.

 Due to positioning of everything the brake drum & backplate is in a slightly different place, because of this & the fact that it is a racing / rallying conversion you should be using 72 spoke wheels which are stronger that the original DB2 to DB2/4 MkII 60 spoke wheels.

 2 x Special HD hubs to suit application (as 1st photo) , 1 x LH & 1 x RH, DB2 to MkIII 42mm splined type initially then DB5 & 6 kits then 52mm Splined Jaguar type & 5 stud Jaguar type available upon request.